Training-free hyperparameter optimization of neural networks for electronic structures in matter: Discussion and Outlook

 We have first assessed the accuracy and efficiency of our workflow against multiple hyperparameter optimization techniques such as the direct search, OAT, and the standard Optuna library.
 We achieve large gains in computational efficiency in hyperparameter optimization by adapting the NASWOT method \cite{mellor_neural_2020} as a NASWOT mean score into our workflow.
 This method does not require any NN training up until an optimal set of hyperparameters has been identified.
 With our NASWOT mean score we are able to calculate a surrogate model in a few hours, whereas the state-of-the-art methods take days.
 In addition, if higher accuracy is needed, we showed that combining Optuna with the NASWOT mean score outperforms traditional search approaches.
 We also found that our hyperparameter optimization workflow impacts model performance.
 NN architectures identified as optimal by the NASWOT mean score algorithm are equally robust as the direct search, but yield smaller NNs with optimal inference performance.

 Furthermore, we have developed the ACSD \emph{descriptor surrogate metric} to find hyperparameters for the calculation of suitable particle-mesh descriptors without having to train any NN models.
 Likewise, our algorithm speeds up the state of the art by two orders of magnitude.
+First research into applying our models at larger temperatures suggest that the ACSD successfully recovers the expected physicys, i.e.~favoring smaller cutoff radii (reflecting the larger disorder in the system).

 By incorporating these two developments, we have devised a highly efficient ML surrogate modelling workflow shown in Fig.~\ref{fig:full_workflow}.
 All steps in this workflow can easily be automated with the algorithms considered here.
 These tools will enable a breadth of future applications in which large parts of the data processing for DFT surrogate models can be automated or executed with minimal user input.
 Our final workflow reduces the time required to construct surrogate models by two orders of magnitude.
 It thus provides a pathway to employing DFT surrogate models in large-scale investigations of materials under a variety of conditions.